 The user is an entity which uses and/or re-uses the information gathered.
 The archive guarantees that the Designated Community members will be able to understand and use the data.
 Other users may also be able to understand and use the data, the archive may not guarantee this but may do what it can to enable this use, for example by adding further Representation Information beyond that required by the Designated Community, in order to increase the exploitation of the data.

 There are other supporting participants that are also involved in the lifecycle, including the standards organizations, software developers, interest groups and publishers.
 Standards organizations develop and support standards, software developers create tools which can be applied to the various activities of information gathering projects.
 Interest groups provide a forum for capturing and disseminating expertise across all lifecycle activities.
-Publishers provide standards for document submissions, arrange for peer review of submissions and publish and provide long term access to the published results of information gathering projects.
+Publishers provide standards for document submissions, arrange for peer review of submissions and publish and provide long term access to the published results of a subset of the information from information gathering projects.

 INFORMATION TOPICS of Interest for Long-Term Perservation